Aerospace precision · Specialty metals · Updated May 14, 2026

 Evidence packet for specialty metals imports

-A defensible specialty-metals packet should keep the invoice, packing list, material certification, mill certificate where available, supplier country, processing country, HTS candidate, Section 232 review notes, AD/CVD screen, and customer documentation requirements together.
+The packet keeps invoice, packing list, material certification, mill certificate, supplier country, processing country, country-of-melt-and-pour declaration, HTS candidate, Chapter 99 subheading, Section 232 review notes (including any current exclusion), AD/CVD screen with case numbers, AS9100 receiving records, and the relevant DFARS 252.225-7008/7009 program-flow-down language all in one bundle keyed to the entry number.
 The goal is not to turn a broker into an aerospace lawyer.
-The goal is to ensure that the customs facts do not contradict the material facts the company is already maintaining for quality and customer compliance.
+The goal is to make sure that when CBP or the prime asks a question, the customs facts and the material facts answer it the same way.

 Official sources to keep open